Framing structural identifiability in terms of parameter symmetries: Analysing structural identifiability of an epidemiological model

 Provided this system, we consider two outputs given by a proportion of the exposed population and a proportion of the infected population where these proportions are encoded by the parameters $k_{E}$ and $k_{I}$, respectively.
 Then, the two observed outputs denoted by $y_{E}$ and $y_{I}$ are given by

 In total, the system has nine rate parameters so that

-We implement the CaLinInv-recipe (Algorithm~\ref{alg:CaLinInv}) in order to analyse global structural identifiability.
+We implement the CaLinInv recipe in order to analyse global structural identifiability.
 Importantly, we compare the outcomes of these calculations to those obtained through the standard differential algebra approach.
-Also, we generate and visualise parameter symmetries of this model.
-The underlying calculations were conducted using the open-source symbolic solver \textit{SymPy}~\cite{meurer2017sympy}.
 Details and relevant scripts are available at the public github-repository associated with this project; \url{https://github.com/JohannesBorgqvist/symmetries_and_structural_identifiability}.

-\subsubsection{Finding generating vector fields by solving the linearised symmetry conditions}
+\subsection{Finding generating vector fields by solving the linearised symmetry conditions}